thirstycode/Raspi-output-catcher/README.md

 -	10:29:11 PM 04 10 --> some error with posting having username tamannaah.143
 an
+-	10:50:08 AM 21 10 --> some error with posting having username disha.patani.updates
+-	10:50:05 AM 21 10 --> some error with posting having username tamannaah.143
 -	10:50:05 AM 21 10 --> posted with username disha.patani.updates
 -	10:50:03 AM 21 10 --> posted with username tamannaah.143
 -	10:50:02 AM 21 10 --> some error with posting having username kriti.sanon143